reactjs/react.dev/beta/src/content/blog/2023/03/07/introducing-react-dev.md

 The old React docs are now archived at [legacy.reactjs.org](https://legacy.reactjs.org).
 All existing links to the old content will automatically redirect there to avoid "breaking the web", but the legacy site will not get many more updates.

-Believe it or not, but React will soon be ten years old.
+Believe it or not, React will soon be ten years old.
 In JavaScript years, it's like a whole century!
 We've [refreshed the React homepage](https://react.dev) to reflect why we think React is a great way to create user interfaces today.

 If you haven't seen it yet, check it out!